veasey/bible-reader-app/NOTES.md

 - [ ] /x-x-x paths, so can hyperlink results
   - [ ] When clicking Book or Chapter in result, take to top of that result list.

+- [ ] Search Toggle.
+Instead of phrases, AI Prompt to ask for relevant verses.

 ## ideas

 2. On the Menus, when you click on a chapter on the menu, you should display all verses of the selected chapter